Shaanz-Cyber/networkwalks-B082-week3-password-cracking-lab/README.md

-# networkwalks-B082-week3-password-cracking-lab

 # Networkwalks-B082-week3-password-cracking-lab

-Breaking password hashes and cracking protected files for Ethical Hacking Lab
+Breaking password hashes and cracking protected files for Ethical Hacking Lab.
+This lab was far more practical and fun out of all the labs.
+Password cracking was the thing that made me realize how easy it is to bypass passwords if they are not strong.

 ---